Admission Procedure for Master's Degree

 The International Students needs to demonstrate their English and Norwegian language proficiency by submitting the scores of the following tests:

 - TOEFL: TOEFL or Test of English as a Foreign Language is an alternative to IELTS.
-A score of at least 550 (paper-based) or 170 (computer-based) in the test of English as a foreign language (TOEFL).

 For courses where the language of instruction is Norwegian, proficiency in the Norwegian language is mandatory.
 The Norwegian language is the foremost language of instruction at Norwegian institutions of higher education.